marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `vaccination.astraZeneca` Number of people who were vaccinated with AstraZeneca

-`vaccination.janssen` Number of people who were vaccinated with Janssen (only one dose of Janssen is needed for full protection! see remark!)
+`vaccination.janssen` Number of people who were vaccinated with Janssen

 `delta` New first vaccination compared to yesterday

+`quote` Quote of first vaccinated people

 `secondVaccination.vaccinated` Number of people who got the second vaccination

 `secondVaccination.delta` New second vaccinations compared to yesterday

+`secondVaccination.quote` Quote of full vaccinated people

 `secondVaccination.vacciantion.biontech` Number of people who received their second dose of BioNTech